Reds vs. Nationals Player Props Betting Odds

-Player prop bet odds for Spencer Steer, Lane Thomas and others are available when the Cincinnati Reds visit the Washington Nationals at Nationals Park on Wednesday (first pitch at 7:05 PM ET).
+Bookmakers have set player props for Lane Thomas, Spencer Steer and others when the Washington Nationals host the Cincinnati Reds at Nationals Park on Thursday at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!